 Rhatican referred to McDonough as an expert of office development who has served as a commercial real estate broker in New Jersey since 1983.
 McDonough used his time to explain the market for office real estate and why the 750 Walnut location can no longer serve as such.

-750 Walnut currently lays mostly dormant since Bank of America left the property.
+750 Walnut now lays mostly dormant since Bank of America left the property.
 It was mentioned that currently there is a truck company that uses part of the property.

-McDonough said in order for a newly constructed office building to succeed, it would need to charge $50 per square foot in rent.
-He said those numbers are achievable in the urban areas, but suburban areas average between 23 and 30 dollars per sq. ft.
+McDonough said that in order for a newly constructed office building to succeed, it would need to charge $50 per square foot in rent.
+He said those numbers are achievable in the urban areas, but suburban areas average between 23 and 30 dollars per squar foot.

-Cranford Deputy Mayor Ann Dooley mentioned that a fair comparison of a town to Cranford is Summit, and the market for office space there fetches $50 dollars per sq. ft.
-McDonough responded that there are maybe two or three locations in North Jersey that fetch $50 per sq. ft., but it is mostly an anomaly.
+Cranford Deputy Mayor Ann Dooley said that a fair comparison of a town to Cranford is Summit, and the market for office space there fetches $50 dollars per square foot.
+McDonough responded that there are maybe two or three locations in North Jersey that fetch $50 per square foot, but it is mostly an anomaly.
 When pushed to answer why Summit gets the rate and why Cranford can’t, McDonough said the offices in Summit are within walking distance of a train station and 750 Walnut is not and cannot be marketed as so.

 Following a short break, Englebaugh presented his renderings of the proposed 750 Walnut layout.
 The project calls for five apartment complexes totaling 905 units, 1,775 parking spaces, and two clubhouses, broken down into two phases.